metaleap/gerbil-lsp/lsp/notes.md

 - `#f` or `(void)` if new name is identical to old name (clients will likely check usually, but never trust clients!)
 - else, a hash-table or alist where for each entry:
   - the _key_ is the source file path that the _value_ applies to
-  - the _value_ is a list of _ranges_ representing occurrences in that file of the old name (that _are_ references to the def-being renamed! not shadowings etc)
+  - the _value_ is a list of _ranges_ representing _those_ occurrences of the old name in that file that _are_ references to the def-being renamed